 You think in the following way:

-* If I work hard, will my efforts lead to increase of my performance?
+* If I work hard, will my efforts lead to an increase of my performance?

 * Will my higher performance guarantee a reward?